semver/semver/semver.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make incompatible API changes
-1. MINOR version when you add functionality in a backward compatible manner
+1. MINOR version when you add functionality to the API in a backward compatible manner
 1. PATCH version when you make backward compatible bug fixes